mozilla/experimenter-docs/docs/deep-dives/mobile/feature-variables-and-me.md

 >
 > Much of the literature around the methodology of experiments Nimbus implements has its roots in medical testing.
 The feature variables API does not require understanding of double blind experiments or data-science, but this document will occasionally use words like "treatment" or "exposure".

+### Document status

+**Note: The code in this document still works, but is _not_ the supported way of interacting with the Nimbus Feature API.**

+**This document is still useful for the concepts.
+The [Feature Manifest Language specification](fml-spec) would be the best place for engineers to go having read this document.**

 ## Introduction

 The "Feature" in the "Feature Variables API" refers to features of the application.
 It's pretty abstract, and how the application is divided up into features is up to the product teams.
 Over time, a feature may be involved in many experiments.

+We can be more specific here:

+> ⛅️🔬🔭 Concept
+>
+> *A feature is an identifiable part of the app in which a change might be detectable by a user*.

 However, there is one rule: